jordanm3/street-art-to-fine-art/README.md

 - Google Cloud Platform (Data storage and model training)

+- Flask (Web framework for app)

 ## Acknowledgments
 - The work for this project was done as my capstone for the [Metis Data Science Bootcamp](https://www.thisismetis.com/data-science-bootcamps) and could not have been done without the support and guidance of my instructors and cohort.

-- The images and metadata for the fine art corpus were obtained using the following resources associated with public APIs:
+- The images and metadata for the fine art corpus were obtained using the following resources:
       a.
 [The Met](https://github.com/metmuseum/openaccess)
       b.
 [MoMA](https://github.com/MuseumofModernArt/collection)